 - Walls may be up to 7.5m long before a change in setback and eave line of at least 450mm is required. - The design of the home must incorporate either a porch, portico or verandah that is: - o At least 4m2 with a minimum depth of 1.5m; and - o Adequately covered, clearly defined and visible from the street.

 Visibility

-The façade area (excluding the garage door) facing a street or public area is to include sufficient glazing (minimum 10%) to allow for passive surveillance of the property.
+The façade area (excluding the garage door) facing a street or public area is to include sufficient glazing (minimum 10%) to allow for passive surveillance of the property and include a front door.